Taylor Walls Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 10.1 K/9, the first-best in the league.

-- The White Sox have a 5.65 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.89 team ERA that ranks 29th among all league pitching staffs.

-- White Sox pitchers combine to allow 39 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 44 total home runs at a clip of 1.6 per game (second-most in the league).

-- Lynn gets the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched.
+- The White Sox will send Clevinger (2-2) to the mound to make his sixth start of the season.
+He is 2-2 with a 4.81 ERA and 18 strikeouts in 24 1/3 innings pitched.

-- In his last appearance on Monday, the right-hander went five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Tuesday against the Toronto Blue Jays, when he went five innings, surrendering six earned runs while allowing seven hits.

-- The 35-year-old has amassed a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while allowing a batting average of .309 to his opponents.
+- The 32-year-old has an ERA of 4.81, with 6.7 strikeouts per nine innings, in five games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.